What is it?

 - Engineering Experiences

 Requirements may be done at your own pace, beginning as early as sophomore year.
-Seniors graduating in 2022 have some accommodations available.
 For more details, see certificate instructions.
 A sample schedule is provided below to see one way the program may be spread out, but feel free to create your own plan!

 Frequently Asked Questions